 Summery

 Recommendation systems use common people knowledge about items in an information domain to help people choose other items.
-The Major barriers of recommender systems are that they use different recommending techniques, in specific and different domains and in different user contexts [kuflik 2012].
+The Major barriers of recommender systems are that they use different recommending techniques, in specific and different domains with different user contexts [kuflik 2012].
 Common user at the World Wide Web has different context throw several domain which create user duplicated information, data that was exist in one domain will not reflect on other domains.
 Berkovsky [2008] understand this problem and propose general framework for enhancing the accuracy of user modeling in recommender systems, he suggest user models mediation process that will be cross-user, cross-item, cross-context and cross-representation, in his research he develop a generic mediation mechanism for integrating user modeling data in a distributed environment.
 He contributed to creation of more accurate user modeling that will assist to hybrid recommendation technique.
 However, his approach requires the creation of specific “mediating mechanisms” between techniques and domains.

-We want to take this solution a step forward and used Berkovsky’s conclusion to create cross-domain recommendation system with more accurate user model by collection user’s interest and preference from social networks and find their common taste as same Liu also collect user preference throw social networks and base his recommendation from machine learning , but machine learning require process that not contribute to cold start problem for overcoming this problem contend base recommender system that will used graph for mapping user interest relation .
+We want to take this solution a step forward and used Berkovsky’s conclusion was to create cross-domain recommendation system for representing more accurate user model which covers many different domains. with the same technique like Liu we can collect user interest preference through social networks and used machine learning techniques for analyzing interest connections. to overcome cold the start problem we can construct contend base recommender system which used on graphs for mapping user interest relation .
 Fernández-Tobías mapped in graph relation between music and location interest we want to create generic process with abilities to map any type of interest inside large scale mathematic graph.
-Recommendation process can be Usage throw graph traverse algorithms for finding optimal recommendation algorithm and create cross-domain recommendation when our base data was ported throw user’s personalization interest exist inside Social networks into graph database will be attribution the cold start problem.
+Recommendation process can be Usage through graph traverse algorithms for finding the optimal recommendation. .

 Research Goals and Questions